dhalmy/iit-scheduling-app/FacultyFeedback.md

   - From there we will random presentation order so you could first or last or anywhere in between

 ## Week 8 ##
+- Problem statement is more of statement of what we will do rather problem and solution to that problem
+- Really like the clean design of nav bar
+- Feels like the nav offers way more capability than the problem statement
 ## Week 9 ##

 ## Week 10 ##